snadrus/nodb/README.md

 Lacking, but has easy workarounds:
     - Inputs other than []struct

+TODO:
+- enable parentheses joins. it'll work now.

+- Subquries
+--  srcTable.Table ==> interface for getting rows.
+-- Build own structs for results & reuse what we have.
+-- NO: Chan interface{} --> different FROM fork //, different PLAN fork

 - Union: Just run the 1st query, then the 2nd.

-TODO:
-- TODOs in the code.
+(EASY)

+- DISTINCT not implemented.
+It is mmaped hashes.
+(MEDIUM)

 - NULL (nil) support is wonky at best.
 Avoid if possible.

-- LIMIT support ==> with CTX, should be easy

-- DISTINCT not implemented.
-It is mmaped hashes.

-- Subquries
--- Chan interface{} --> different FROM fork, different PLAN fork
+- TODOs in the code.

+- Functions on objects: Hour(t) --> t.Hour()

 - DB Proxy (Cassandra or a variety at once)
 -- SubQueries + mmap for JOIN/GROUP intermediaries

-- Functions on objects: Hour(t) --> t.Hour()

 - OPTIMIZATION: expr.E fault tolerance (error swallowing) for OR/AND clauses allowing Per-table elimination of rows without all data available:  A AND B => err AND False ==> False.
 A OR B ==> err OR True ==> True.
 -- THEN: make errored expr.E returns include partial eval.